QuantEcon/lecture-python-advanced.myst/lectures/hs_invertibility_example.md

 %matplotlib inline
 ```

-This lecture can be viewed as introducing  an early contribution to what is now often called
+This lecture describes  an early contribution to what is now often called
 a **news and noise** issue.

 In particular, it analyzes  a **shock-invertibility** issue that is